 This easy Easter bunny craft for kids is adorable!
-This free project is perfect for beginners using their Cricut.
-Grab your freebie and make this adorable craft, today!
+This project is perfect for beginners using their Cricut.
+Grab your SVG and make this adorable craft, today!

 Don’t you just love Easter?